10 Good Reasons to get your Ropes Whipped

 What is the optimum length of a successful whipping?

-The old rule of thumb goes like this: a whipping should be at least as long as the diameter of the rope.
+The old rule of thumb is that a whipping should be at least as long as the diameter of the rope.
 The Jimmy Green Rigging Team’s current maxim on the length of whipping for modern ropes errs on the upside, typically more like one and a quarter times the diameter.
 The extra length makes the whipping more stable by spreading the tight grip over a greater area, and it also looks more in keeping, making for a smart, seamanlike finish.
-What is the best whipping rope or twine?

-The Jimmy Green Rigging Team favour LIROS or Marlow waxed whipping twine for the majority of their ropework.
+The Jimmy Green Rigging Team favour LIROS or Marlow waxed whipping twine for most of their ropework.
 LIROS Whipping Twine is available in 1mm and 1.5mm, covering all the popular rope sizes in all the necessary colours for rigging and mooring/anchoring applications.
 The LIROS manufacturing process ensures excellent wax impregnation, which goes a long way to creating the desired professional result.
 Marlow No 4 (0.8mm diameter) is a viable alternative for whipping small-diameter ropes with a wide choice of colours.